facebook-pixel

 Additional Resources

-Call 801-776-2220 to learn more about hair restoration options or schedule a consultation online through a patient care coordinator.
+Call 801-776-2220 to learn more about shock loss and hair restoration options or schedule a consultation online through a patient care coordinator.

 Schedule A Consultation